nasadorian/drome/writeup.md

 Typeclasses represent small, interrelated pieces of functionality universally quantified over types and type constructors.
 They are are a central concept in strongly typed functional programming and it is thus assumed that the reader is at least partly familiar with `Functor`, `Applicative` and `Monad`.

 The `IO` and `Resource` datatypes present in `drome` admit a subset of the typeclass hierarchy found in Haskell's `Prelude` or in Scala's `cats` library.
-There are also two extensions `ApplicativeError` and `MonadError` specifically useful for the `IO` type, as they encode error handling capabilities.
+There are also two extensions `ApplicativeError` and `MonadError` specifically useful for the `IO` type which support  error handling capabilities.
 All typeclass instances live in the `instances.ml` module.
-When importing any of `drome`'s modules, the respective typeclass instances and special syntax are automatically included, so the user does not need to explicitly typeclass instances.
+When importing any of `drome`'s modules, the respective typeclass instances and special syntax are automatically included, so the user does not need to explicitly import typeclass instances.

 Given the hierarchical nature of typeclasses, we are able to derive `Applicative` and `Functor` given a `Monad` instance so a "module-functor" is